beyChill/helio/README.md

 <p>
-    Windows compatibility: <b style="color:red">ZERO interest</b>.<br/> Any user is free to modify this software for use on platforms outside of Linus
+    Windows compatibility: <b style="color:red">ZERO interest</b>.<br/> Any user is free to modify this software for use on platforms outside of Linux
 </p>

 <p style="font-size:30px"><a href="#top" title="Move to page top">⬆️</a></p>